 Brain injuries can range from subtle to catastrophic.
 Often, they occur from an accident involving loss of consciousness or a blow to the head.
 The effects of a brain injury do not always appear immediately following such an accident.
 Many times, it will be a family member or a loved one who first notices a loved one's decline in mental status following a serious injury.

 For these reasons, it is essential that you always receive medical treatment following any type of blow to the head, particularly if you have lost consciousness, even momentarily.
 The full effects of a brain injury may take days or weeks to develop, and these effects may be somewhat subtle.
 Without proper diagnosis and treatment, however, the victim and his or her family members may not get the help that is needed right away, which can delay any potential progress in the victim’s condition.
 Likewise, some symptoms of a brain injury may be mistaken for other medical conditions, which can lead to misdiagnosis and improper treatment.
 As a result, even if you believe that you have suffered no ill effects from a blow to the head, you should still seek medical advice and undergo any recommended course of testing and treatment, just to be safe.

 At the Spivey Law Firm, Personal Injury Attorneys, P.A., we work with expert medical professionals in order to accurately assess each victim’s brain injury.
 You can count on your Fort Myers personal injury lawyer to review all MRI and CT scans of the brain to determine the exact source and extent of the brain injury, and use this information to help victims collect the money damages that are deserved following a brain injury accident.

-Schedule a Consultation Today to Discuss Your Rights After a Brain Injury
+Schedule a Consultation Today with an Experienced Fort Myers Brain Injury Lawyer